 Lesson Plan: Tuskegee Airmen, World War II The Tuskegee Airmen have long been honored for their skills, valor and distinguished service despite facing segregation and discrimination.
 From 1941 to 1946, nearly 1,000 African American military pilots completed their training in Tuskegee, Alabama.
 More than 350 of them served overseas during World War II; 84 lost their lives.
 Students learn about the Tuskegee Airmen and explore their significance in historical and cultural context.
 Resources include a PowerPoint slide deck and handout.
 One class period, 15-20 minutes total Read More

-Lesson Plan: 6888th Central Postal Directory Battalion, World War II The 6888th Central Postal Directory Battalion, popularly known as the “Six Triple Eight,” was a segregated Black unit of the Women’s Army Corps (WAC) during World War II—.and the only non-medical Black women’s unit to serve overseas.
-Students learn about the 6888th Central Postal Directory Battalion and make connections to their prior knowledge in order to explore the significance of this military unit in historical and cultural context.
-One class period, 15-20 minutes total Read More
+Lesson Plan: 6888th Central Postal Directory Battalion, World War II The 6888th Central Postal Directory Battalion, popularly known as the “Six Triple Eight,” was a segregated Black unit of the Women’s Army Corps (WAC) during World War II —.and the only non-medical Black women’s unit to serve overseas.
+Students learn about this important unit and explore its significance in historical context.

 Lesson Plan: 369th Infantry Regiment The 369th Infantry Regiment, nicknamed the “Harlem Rattlers” and “Harlem Hellfighters,” had one of the most distinguished records of any unit in the history of the United States Army.
 The 369th saw extensive combat in both World War I and World War II.
 Most of the men in the regiment were African American, although it also included Puerto Ricans.
 Students learn about the 369th Infantry Regiment and explore its significance in historical and cultural context.
 Resources include a PowerPoint slide deck and handout.
 One class period, 15-20 minutes total Read More

-Recommended Reading: World War II Perspectives World War II was a people’s war.
-Mobilization for the war affected the lives of every American.
-The collection of firsthand accounts compiled here ― all from individuals buried at Arlington National Cemetery ― include stories of love and loss, discrimination and perseverance, and horror and joy.
+Recommended Reading: World War II Perspectives World War II affected the lives of every American.
+The firsthand accounts compiled here ― all from individuals buried at Arlington National Cemetery ― include stories of love and loss, hardship and perseverance, and horror and joy.
 Drawn from oral histories, interviews and personal writings, they provide small slices of the larger story of the United States’ experience in World War II.
-Read More

 Lesson Plan: It's Your War, Too The scope and scale of World War II required unprecedented numbers of personnel on the battlefield, in warfighting industries, and in support capacities.
 This lesson examines how the need to “free a man to fight” opened many opportunities for women to serve in the U.S. military—and laid the groundwork for women to have a permanent place in the armed forces.